Glossary beginning with E

 The right of one party to be the only one to use a residence or other asset, usually a matrimonial home (the family home) or its contents.
 Exclusive possession can be ordered by the court under the Matrimonial Property Act, or agreed upon by the parties as a term in a separation agreement.
 Exclusive possession is dealt with in the Supreme Court or Supreme Court (Family Division), not the Family Court.

-If the parties are not married and are not in a Registered Domestic Partnership, one of the parties can apply for ‘exclusive occupation’ under the Maintenance and Custody Act.
+If the parties are not married and are not in a Registered Domestic Partnership, one of the parties can apply for occupation’of the family residence under the Parenting and Support Act.

 A paper, document, or piece of physical evidence provided to the court at a trial or hearing or as part of an affidavit.